sassembla/SampleRotateProject/README.md

 Rotation control sample.

-use "m_state" for decide rotate or not.
+use "m_state" to decide rotate or not at each state of view.